prasad-madhale/imitation-learning/README.md

     2. *Train the agent* to learn by imitating the given expert policy (uses GAIL algorithm)
 5. **Run Baseline implementations of PPO and TRPO to compare performance with our implementations**
 6. **Observe reward plots on Tensorboard** - the tensorboard contains the following plots :-
-    1. Our PPO implementation Reward and Lengths
+    1. Our PPO implementation's Rewards and Lengths
     2. Expert Policy Testing plot
-    3. GAIL reward and lengths plot
+    3. GAIL reward and lengths plot (final agent)
-    4. Baseline reward, length and loss plots
+    4. Baseline reward, length and loss plots for comparison

-**Note** - We can also use other Policy gradient methods like TRPO to generate expert policy as well as the utility algorithm in GAIL for Imitation Learning
+**Note** - We can use any algorithm to obtain expert policy for GAIL agent training.
+Also, we can use other policy gradient methods like TRPO in place of PPO in the GAIL algorithm to obtain our imitating agent.
+However, the performance may vary depending on the algorithm choosen.

 ## Dependencies:
 1. Tensorflow (faster if you have GPU support enabled)